Lanzhou-J/Lanzhou-J.github.io/_posts/2021-03-27-apprenticeship-patterns-en.md

 ---
-title: A slim book recommended for protege programmers - Apprenticeship Patterns
+title: A slim book recommended for new programmers - Apprenticeship Patterns
 layout: post
 subtitle: null
 date: '2021-03-27 15:45:00 +1100'